Himanshu-Jawla/himanshu-portfolio/README.md

  Run Locally

-🔮 Why I Made This
+ Why I Made This
 I didn’t want a cookie-cutter “Hi I’m Himanshu and I build stuff with React” kind of site.
 I wanted something people actually remember.

 So I built something fun.
 Something nerdy.
 Something that shows I can code and that I have a personality.
 This site is for the weirdos who grew up on LimeWire, Winamp, and GTA Vice City.

  Personality Inside the Code
- Funny, mysterious, introverted dev vibes

- Inspired by gaming, hacking, XP nostalgia
+ Inspired by gaming, XP nostalgia

- Sound FX and fake apps = chaos + creativity

  Fully modular, scalable React app